bcm-uga/DeconvBenchmark/README.md

 ## How to make in silico data: folder [data](data/)

 Shortly, we made in silico data using reference profiles of pure cell types from different tissues convoluted with proportions generated based on a Dirichlet distribution.
-The scripts are in [simulation_scripts](data/simulation_scripts/), and the reference profiles can be downloaded from Zenodo DOIDOIDOI.
+The scripts are in [simulation_scripts](data/simulation_scripts/), and the reference profiles can be downloaded from Zenodo (DOI [10.5281/zenodo.14024479](10.5281/zenodo.14024479)).
 The folder [data](data/) has the following architecture:
 ```
 .